mattmilici/employee_directory_cli/README.md

 # Template Engine - Employee Summary

 One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
 This project allows you to build a Node CLI that takes in information about employees and generates an HTML webpage.
 The data generated then displays summaries for each person.

+## Technology Used

+We used the Node, JQuery, HTML, CSS to build, style, and add effects to our application.
 We are also using JEST make sure the code is maintainable and passes all tests.

 ![Generated Team Page](./Develop/images/img.png)